XeroKimo/MoWin2/README.md

 The window will be initialized first, followed by the class data.
 Since the class data is initialized after, all events during the creation of the window are currently lost.

 # Short term goals
-- [ ] Add PR guidelines so that other users can help with the project
+- [ ] Add Contribution guidelines so that other users can help with the project
 - [ ] Support other build chains other that Visual Studio MSVC
 - [x] Reduce boilerplate in registering Window Classes
 - [x] Be able to instantiate a Window of a given Window Class